JacobBonner/JenkinsTutorial/README.md

     - Then hit 'OK'.

 #### __5.4.3 - Configure GitHub Server in Jenkins__
-In order to use the Jenkins and Github integration for webhooks, we have to create a Github connection within Jenkins.
+In order to use the Jenkins and Github integration for webhooks, you have to create a Github connection within Jenkins.

 1. From the Jenkins Dashboard, click on the 'Manage Jenkins' option, 'Configure System', and then scroll down the 'Github' section.
-2. Press 'Add Github Server' to create a basic Github server definition
+2. Press 'Add Github Server' to create a basic Github server definition.
-3. Give it the name 'Github'.
+3. Give it the name 'GitHub'.
 4. For Credentials, click on the dropdown menu and select the Credentials `github-personal-access-token`.
 5. Hit 'Test Connection', and you should see a verification message.
 Now your Github server connection is configured.
 6. Hit 'Save' at the bottom of the page.

 #### __5.4.4 - Setup and Configure ngrok__
 It is not possible to add a webhook for Jenkins running on `localhost` as it doesn’t have a public URL exposed over the internet.
-To resolve this issue we are going to use ngrok, because it will expose the local server to the public internet.
+To resolve this issue you are going to use ngrok, because it will expose the local server to the public internet.

 1. If you don't already have an account for ngrok, then sign up [here](https://dashboard.ngrok.com/signup).

 2. After logging in, you should be brought to the [Setup & Installation](https://dashboard.ngrok.com/get-started/setup) page.
-The first step is to install ngrok, which has already been done in the script __ while provisioning your Jenkins server.
+The first step is to install ngrok, which has already been done in the script `JenkinsTutorial\vagrant\provision\server.sh` while provisioning your Jenkins server.

 3. Next you need to connect your ngrok account to your Jenkins server.
     - From the directory `JenkinsTutorial\vagrant`, run the command `vagrant ssh jenkins_server`.